 Termination of Contract

-The BHA is responsible for insuring that all assisted units meet minimum Housing Quality Standards (HQS).
-If all required repairs are not corrected within 60-days of the initial inspection, the BHA will move to terminate the contract, and as appropriate, initiate termination action for the tenant.
+BHA is responsible for insuring that all assisted units meet minimum Housing Quality Standards (HQS).
+If a unit is in abatement for more than 180 days, BHA will move to terminate the contract, and as appropriate, initiate termination action for the tenant.

 Back to Top